Wilmington Tree Commission

 • Any tree or grove of trees that have horticultural significance, including but not limited to those which are:

-• The tree has a documented association with an historical event important to the City or region;
+• The tree has a documented association with a historical event important to the city or region;

-• Any tree or grove of trees which have historical significance, including but not limited to those which were/are:
+• Any tree or grove of trees that have historical significance, including but not limited to those which were/are:

 • Planted as a commemorative;